10%

 While each country has its own educational system, most conform to the International Standard Classification of Education scale, which makes it possible to compare various countries’ educational systems to one another.
 A country’s education levels are usually broken down into three tiers: below upper secondary (preschool up to high school), upper secondary (high school), and tertiary (college/university onward).

 Despite the vagueness of the concept, multiple surveys and studies have done their best to determine which countries have the most-educated population.
-One of the most highly regarded analyses comes from the Organization for Economic Cooperation and Development, or OECD, which released its list of the world’s most educated countries in 2018.
+One of the most highly regarded analyses comes from the Organization for Economic Cooperation and Development, or OECD, which releases lists of the world’s most educated countries.

 Country | Tertiary Total 2022 |